Business Scenarios

 Answer

-Goal: Increase awareness of Instragram through Facebook Hypothesis: Showing Instragram ads to users in their News Feed will increase the likelihood that they will login to Instragram by XX%.
+Goal: Increase awareness of Instragram through Facebook Hypothesis: Showing Instragram ads to users in their News Feed will increase the likelihood that they will login to Instragram by X.

 Run A/B test: